 What about Pricing Considerations?

 The way I view wedding photography is not as a commoditized service.
 Commoditization occurs when there is no significant difference between a product or service, and the only distinguishing factor, based on which people make buying decisions, is the price.
 Gas, for example, can be bought at any gas station, based on where it is offered at a lower price because the product is commoditized.
 Photography is first and foremost an art and should be valued as such.

 Nevertheless, I certainly do not recommend paying much more than you can afford or maxing out your credit cards while you plan your wedding, as this will lead to disappointment and remorse when the wedding will be over.
 My suggestion is to think about the overall wedding budget and what part of it you would like to allocate to wedding photography.
 If your wedding photos are important to you, you may want to consider spending more on your photographer and cutting down on something else.
 This should be a conscious decision after discussing it with your partner.
-My office team sends my Wedding Guide, which includes pricing details, from the very start of the communication with a couple, as I believe in transparency and honesty.

 I found a Photographer I Like, what Should I Do Next?

 I highly recommend taking the time to contact the photographer you like directly.
 Direct communication is always faster, more effective, and it is highly unlikely that there will be any misunderstandings.
 Messages sent on social media, such as Instagram or Facebook, are certainly convenient, but it is easy to be lost within a large inbox, which does not only include professional inquiries, resulting in delays in replies.
 My office team and I encourage all couples to contact us by filling in the contact form on this website, which is also a questionnaire that enables us to receive useful information about a wedding event.
 Especially for destination weddings, that information is essential in order to create a custom offer based on the event needs.